Michael-Cowie/Notes/Hobbies/Table Tennis/forehand_loop.md

 11. **Full Body Movement** - Many players make the mistake of following through with the arm only.
 The forehand is a full body motion starting from the legs, going through the waist, shoulder and finishing with the wrist.
 To summarize,

+12. **Lift The Ball With Your Legs** - At the point of contact, push and lift the ball with your legs.
+This allows the **waist to still rotate forward**.
+Still press forward at contact while snapping the wrist to create spin.
+This allows **to lift with ball without a lower contact** and also means that the swing motion is not directed upward.
+Without lifting with your legs. **Your legs lift the ball, your arm and wrist rotate he ball**.
+A brushing contact will cause the topspin on the ball to grip onto the rubber for increased dwell time.
+The ball “sticks” during the lift because friction + brushing create a tiny gripping window.
+Your legs don’t lift the ball, your legs lift the stroke, and friction holds the ball on the rubber long enough for that upward path to be transferred into spin + lift.

 - Drop the racket low.
 - Keep the elbow near the body.
 - Rotate with the waist.